ahmedamine12/Blog-Application/README.md

 - **Backend**:
   - Spring Boot: Framework for building Java-based web applications.
   - Spring Data JPA: Part of the Spring Data project, simplifies data access in Spring applications.
-  - MySQL: Relational database management system for storing application data.
+  - PostgreSQL: Relational database management system for storing application data.
   - Redis: In-memory data structure store used for caching recent blog posts.

 ## How to use the App